-By utilizing the PROFFIT software package (Eckert et al. 2011), we fit the deprojected density profiles obtained from the images in the 0.5-4 keV band.
-The inner and outer jumps were fit using the regions 1'-2'.7 and 2'.5-5'.0, respectively as shown in Figure 5.
-By fitting the density profiles with the models described above, we obtained a density drop by a factor of 2.33 ± 0.15 at 1'.53 and by a factor of 3.55 ± 0.76 at 3'.13.
-By combining the best-fit parameters for the density profile, we build the deprojected gas density profile in Figure 6.
+By utilizing the PROFFIT software package (Eckert, Molendi & Paltani 2011), we fit the de-projected density profiles obtained from the 0.5 - 4 keV band images.
+The inner and outer jumps were fit using the regions between 1' - 2.7' and 2.5' - 5.0', respectively.
+By fitting the density profiles with the above described models, we obtained a density drop of a factor of 2.33 ± 0.15 at 1.53'and 3.55 ± 0.76 at 3.13'.
+By combining the best-fit parameters for the density profile, we build the de-projected gas density profile in Figure 6.
 The best-fit parameters are given in Table 2.

 The second component required to compute the pressure jumps is the temperature profiles.
-To probe the temperature distribution of the hot gas across the surface brightness discontinuities, we build a temperature profile using circular wedges with a position angle of 180°-220°, as shown in Figure 4.
+To probe the temperature distribution of the hot gas across the surface brightness discontinuities, we build a temperature profile using circular wedges with a position angle of $180^{\circ} - 220^{\circ}$, as shown in Figure 4.
 Note that these regions are similar to those used to extract the density profiles, except for the broader applied bins.
-In addition, we included a larger $2'.5 \times 5'$ rectangular region covering the outskirts of the cluster, which was extracted from the front-illuminated detector CCD 6.
+In addition, we included a larger $2.5' \times 5'$ rectangular region covering the outskirts of the cluster, which was extracted from the front illuminated detector CCD 6.
 This large region is intended to probe the large-scale gas temperature of the cluster.
-We fit the data with a single-temperature APEC model, where we fixed the redshift to z = 0.29, the column density to $N{\rm H} =$ $2.7 \times 10^{21} \,\mathrm{cm}^{-2}$, and the metallicity to 0.4 solar, leaving the temperature and normalization as free parameters.
+We fit the data with a single-temperature APEC model, where we fixed the redshift to z = 0.29, the column density to $N{\rm H} = 2.7 \times 10^{21}$ cm-2, and metallicity to 0.4 Solar, leaving the temperature and normalization as free parameters.
 The obtained temperature profile is shown in Figure 7.
-The profile reveals two evident jumps: at 1.5 we detect an increase in temperature by a factor of 1.85 ± 0.38 , while at 3' the temperature drops by a factor of 1.77 ± 0.73 .
+The profile reveals two evident jumps: at 1.5' we detect a factor of 1.85 ± 0.38 temperature increase, while at 3' the temperature drops by a factor of 1.77 ± 0.73 .